 - Director of the Museum of the History of Science: Dr Silke Ackermann

 - Director of the Pitt Rivers Museum: Dr Laura Van Broekhoven

 - Director of the University Museum of Natural History: Professor Paul Smith

-- Director of the Department for Continuing Education: Professor Jonathan Michie
+- Interim Director of the Department for Continuing Education: Dr Adrian Stokes

 - Chief Executive of Oxford University Press: Nigel Portwood